Who's Behind Listverse?

 The second version states that Kalili started the gesture when he used the hand to ward off children trying to jump on trains.
 Other sources say that the gesture was first used by a surfer who had three fingers bitten off by a shark.

-A fourth explanation states that the sign was used by the first Spaniards to land in Hawaii.
+A fourth explanation states that the sign was used by the first Spaniards who landed in Hawaii.
 The Spaniards supposedly made the gesture at the natives but raised their thumbs to their lips.
 This showed that they were friendly and wouldn’t mind sharing a drink with the natives.

 1 Vulcan Salute